bsamodro/F5BS/API-Security/APM-API-Security.md

 ### Generate JWT Key and Token in ubuntu

 in this lab, we will not generate the JWT on the BIG-IP.
-Instead, we will create the JWT key and token on Ubuntu, then export them to the BIG-IP to be used as the source for API Authorization Control.
+Instead, we will create the JWT key and token on Client Node, then export them to the BIG-IP to be used as the source for API Authorization Control.
 1. Go to Client Node Webshell Tab and go to jwt-preparation directory (user is ubuntu)
 ```
 cd jwt-preparation/